 While living in Mexico, I became fascinated by Mayan queens, powerful women who were leaders and at times warriors.
 Visiting the tomb of the Red Queen in Palenque, I was gripped by the

 mystery surrounding this rich burial, hidden in small pyramid chamber adjacent to the imposing Pyramid of the Inscriptions, burial monument of K’inich Janaab Pakal, famous Mayan king.
 She was called the Red Queen because her skeleton was permeated with red cinnabar, used as a preservative for royal burials.
 As I pursued the trail to discover who she was, I learned about the lineage of Palenque’s women rulers.
 From there I found many other women rulers and leaders across the Maya landscape, in cities from Honduras to Guatemala and Yucatan.
 Women clearly held important positions in Maya society: they solidified alliances between kingdoms (polities) by marriage, served as ambassadors, and ruled in their own right in several cities.
+Some were warrior queens who led forces into battle.
 As is true of queens in every society, they advised and influenced their ruling husbands, acting as policy consultants and providing perspectives in which to make decisions.
 My series about Mayan queens of Palenque grew from this fascination.

 Palenque – the ancient Mayan city Lakam Ha – is one of my favorite Maya sites, mysterious and beautiful spread across a high mountain ridge in lush tropical jungles.
 My interest in ancient Mayan women led to writing the Mayan Queen’s series called “Mists of Palenque.”
 These books tell the stories of powerful women who shaped the destinies of their people as rulers themselves, or wives of rulers.
 These remarkable Mayan women are unknown to most people.
 Using extensive research and field study, I aspire to depict ancient Palenque (Lakam Ha) authentically, and make these amazing Mayan queens accessible to a wide readership.